It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

 I included a snip from a screenshot of the video so you can see how close we ended up moving in on this impressive animal (sorry, this clarity isn’t the best due to pausing a video).

 Again, we headed back into the mountain region near Bedford, going after another new species for us, the Blue Wildebeest.

-After another impressive drive through the mountainside, a herd of about a dozen Wildebeest were spotted.
+After another impressive drive through the mountainside, a herd of about a dozen Wildebeest was spotted.

 What an impressive creature this animal is!!

-On a sweltering afternoon, we went after a Red Lechwe in a new area.
+We went after a Red Lechwe in a new area on a sweltering afternoon.
 After spotting the herd in a thick thorn bush area, we were able to put in a long stalk and get ourselves into a position to get a shot as the herd moved through the thick brush.